 From 1992-1993, Dr. Snyder was a Visiting Fellow at the Centre of International Studies, the Woodrow Wilson School, at Princeton University.
 She was granted a Fulbright Scholar award for the 1994-1995 academic year to go to Uganda.

 Dr. Synder was part of the group of individuals who organized, edited, and distributed Liberian Women Peacemakers (Africa World Press, 2004) under the name the African Women and Peace Support Group.
 This same group of individuals later formed the Sirleaf Market Women's Fund (SMWF), a nonprofit fund for the economic development and empowerment of Liberian women.
-Dr. Snyder is currently Vice President Emeritus of SMWF.
+Dr. Snyder later served as Vice President Emeritus of SMWF.

 This collection was donated by Dr. Margaret Snyder in July 1993 , with additions in March 1998 , June 2008 [ML.2008.021], June 2009 [ML.2009.008], April 2014 [ML.2014.004], and December 2018 [ML.2018.023].

 A box of David Sweetman research files that accompanied the 2008 donation was separated and recycled, except for a typed draft of Chapter 1 of an unpublished Sweetman manuscript.
 No materials were separated from the 2014 donation or the 2018 donation.
 No information about appraisal is available for other donations.

 These papers were processed with the generous support of the National Historical Publications and Records Commission and the John Foster and Janet Avery Dulles Fund.

 - Processing Information